Licensed Practical Nurse

-- Maintains strict confidentiality regarding patient/client information.
+- Maintain strict confidentiality regarding patient/client information.

 This position has no supervisory responsibilities.

-- Demonstrated proficiency in clinical assessments documentation and compliance with nursing care and policies and procedures.
+essential functions.
+Demonstrated proficiency in clinical assessments documentation and compliance with nursing care and policies and procedures.

 EDUCATION and/or EXPERIENCE:

-Ability to read, analyze, and interpret common scientific and technical journals, financial reports, and legal documents.
+Ability to read, analyze and interpret common scientific and technical journals, financial reports, and legal documents.
 Ability to respond to common inquiries or complaints from customers, regulatory agencies, or members of the business community.
-Ability to write speeches and articles for publication that conform to a prescribed style and format.
+Ability to write, speeches and articles for publication that conform to a prescribed style and format.
 Ability to effectively present information to top management, public groups, and/or boards of directors.

 Ability to calculate figures and amounts such as discounts, interest, commissions, proportions, percentages, area, circumference and volume.
 Ability to apply concepts of basic algebra and geometry.

 Ability to define problems, collect data, establish facts and draw valid conclusions.
 Ability to interpret an extensive variety of technical instructions in mathematical or diagram form and deal with several abstract and concrete variables.